Skip to main content

 ¹ The embedded login flow might not support passkey authentication, depending on the browser and operating system.

-² When using direct authentication, you are responsible for implementing security measures to protect against suspicious activity and form spam.
+² When using direct authentication, you are responsible for implementing security measures to protect against suspicious activity.
 This includes implementing rate limiting, IP blocking, Captchas and other security measures to prevent abuse of the authentication process.